Rare treats

 The film looks good, sounds great, sports an incredible opening animation sequence, and boasts a list of superb actors.
 What more could you wish for in a Japanese comedy?

 Smuggler is an extremely entertaining slice of dark entertainment.
-Littered with weird and freaky characters, the four chapters play out well and make for an interesting finale.
+Littered with weird and freaky characters, the four chapters are nicely entangled and combine into an interesting finale.

 Shark Skin Man is starting to show its age a little.
 It's a bit dreary and murky for a comedy and more recent films have improved greatly on the formula.